rahulsd380/Strom-Scope-Weather-Forecast-Client-Side/README.md

 ## How to Use?
 - **Create a Task:**
-  - Click on the side button to create an account.
+  - Click on the signup button to create an account.
   - Log in after create your account.
   - You can get your weather info by just typing Your city name.
   - User can manage user information from the "Manage User" section.